There are many components of a UV system presented below:

 • Medium pressure” lamps have a higher spectrum.
 Their selection is done according to the requirements of the application and the disinfection.

-• Standard low-pressure UV lamps: they are often used in applications where flow rates are lower (in a residential home, for example) and exposure times can be longer.
-These lamps are less expensive to replace and, in general, the initial cost of the equipment is also much lower.
+• Standard low-pressure UV lamps: These are often used in applications where flow rates are lower (e.g. in a residential home) and where exposure times may be longer.
+These lamps are less expensive to replace, and in general, the initial cost of the equipment is also much lower.

 • High power (HO) low pressure lamps.
 They are recommended when: